 I was twenty-seven, and living – in somewhat primitive conditions – on a small sailing boat on the Isle of Wight.
 I had been drinking heavily for about ten years and my life was going nowhere fast.
-Looking back I can see that I was profoundly miserable, though I was not fully aware of it at the time.
+Looking back I can see that I was profoundly miserable, though I wasn’t fully aware of it at the time.
 After leaving school I had just drifted aimlessly, living in different parts of the country, always moving on after a year or so.
-I worked intermittently – usually as a porter, cleaner or handyman – but could not hold down a job for more than a few months, and inevitably got fired from a few of them because of my drinking.
+I worked intermittently – as a porter, cleaner or handyman – but couldn’t hold down a job for more than a few months, and inevitably got fired from a few of them because of my drinking.
 At the same time I was trying to follow my dream of being an artist.
 Or a writer.
 Or a musician.
 Or whatever.
 But because the dreams I chased remained beyond my grasp, I drank ever more heavily to avoid facing my demons of frustration and despair.

-There were, no doubt, a whole host of text-book psychological reasons for all this, but in simple terms I think I was just disappointed – as many of us are – that life was not living up to my expectations.
-It probably didn’t help that I also had a strong self-destructive streak, and lacked confidence.
+There were, no doubt, a whole host of text-book psychological reasons for all this, but in simple terms I think I was just disappointed – as many of us are – that life wasn’t living up to my expectations.
+It probably didn’t help that I also had a strong self-destructive streak, and was lacking in confidence.
 Slowly it began to dawn on me that I was drinking myself into oblivion, perhaps even deliberately.
-More or less permanently drunk, by the time I hit rock-bottom I had essentially given up on life.
+More or less permanently wasted, by the time I hit rock-bottom I had essentially given up on life.
 Eventually, the wake-up call came when a close friend drowned somewhere between leaving the pub and going back to his boat.
 That, a few drunken accidents of my own, and the inexorable disintegration of a long-term relationship, finally made it clear that all was not quite as it should be.
-The combination of my growing desire to learn more about meditation, and the realization that I needed to get my head together, sort my life out, and address the problem of my drinking forced me to do something decisive.
+The combination of my growing desire to learn more about meditation, and the realisation that I needed to get my head together, sort my life out, and address the problem of my drinking forced me to do something decisive.
 I gave away everything I owned – books, paintings, and a much-cherished record collection – and went to India, like so many before and since, in search of enlightenment.
-I had my last drink on the plane.

-On a little raised dais at one end of a dimly lit room sat a rather plump middle-aged Indian man.
+On a little raised dais at one end of a dimly lit room sat a middle-aged Indian man.
+The teacher.
 There were half a dozen westerners.
 He told us to touch our toes, stand on our heads, and sit cross-legged.
-I couldn’t help but notice that he did not actually demonstrate any of these exercises himself.
-I don’t think he could have even if he had wanted to.
+I couldn’t help but notice that he didn’t actually demonstrate any of these exercises himself.
+I don’t believe he could have even if he’d wanted to.
 At the end of the session we all reverently deposited fifty rupees at his feet and solemnly departed.
-To be honest I found the whole thing rather odd, but still, I had come a long way for this, so I went back for more the following day.
+To be honest I found the whole thing rather odd, but still, I’d come a long way for this, so I went back for more the following day.
 At the end of the second class I complained that I wanted to learn how to meditate, not to do a shoulder-stand.
 He said that I needed to discipline the body in order to train the mind.
-After giving it some thought I had to agree that he might have a point, even if he did not seem to be a particularly good example of his own philosophy.
-As many people will know from all too painful experience, it is hard to sit still for any length of time: our bodies are just not used to it.
+After giving it some thought I had to agree that he might have a point, even if he didn’t seem to be a particularly good example of his own philosophy.
+As many people will know from all too painful experience, it’s hard to sit still for any length of time: our bodies just aren’t used to it.
 After a couple of weeks in Kathmandu – where I found a rather more dynamic teacher – I went to Rishikesh, checked into an ashram, and applied myself to the training in earnest.